England Ireland Find Havens

 Image: Ashtree Marine via CC BY SA 2.0

-The Nab Channel, marked by closely spaced yellow buoys at its entrance, is dredged to a depth of 13.3 metres and intended for use by inbound deep-draft commercial vessels.
-There is no necessity for leisure craft to use the channel or, should this approach be selected, to pass along the margins of the commercial channel.
-However, being the Solent's primary shipping route, it is best avoided as one can expect to encounter more heavy shipping on this eastern approach than the western approaches.
+The Nab Channel, which is marked by closely spaced yellow buoys at its entrance, is dredged to a depth of 13.3 metres and intended for use by inbound deep-draft commercial vessels.
+There is no necessity for a leisure craft to use the channel or, should this approach be selected, to pass along the margins of the commercial channel.
+However, being the Solent's primary shipping route, it is best avoided as one can expect to encounter more heavy shipping on this eastern approach than on the western approaches.

 Leisure vessels are free to shorten the distance by rounding Foreland and passing up to the entrance to Spithead along the east side of the Isle of Wight.
 The most straightforward approach is to pass close outside 'Bembridge Ledge' east cardinal, Q(3)10s, and then steer a course of 330°T for the forts about 4 miles away.
 The island has no dangers for those who give it a berth of ¾ of a mile.